alexpeattie/alexpeattie.com/src/talks/hp.md

 ### RSpecto patronum

-Now we have a , we're ready to start writing some Ruby (yay 🎉).
+Now we have a , we're ready to start writing some Ruby (yay :tada:).
 We're building what's known as a [language model](https://en.wikipedia.org/wiki/Language_model), specifically a bigram model - the significance of that name will become clear soon.

 Tests are going to be invaluable as we're building our language model, so let's set up a boilerplate project with RSpec.
 I personally find Bundler's `bundle gem` command very handy for setting up a quick Ruby project, even if I don't intend for it to be released as a gem.